-LaSaundra Booth is a National Board Certified teaching artist, inventor, author, conductor, and arts administrator.
+LaSaundra Booth serves as NAfME’s Professional Development Content Manager, working on the Connected Arts Networks project.
+She is a National Board Certified teaching artist, inventor, author, conductor, and arts administrator.
 Booth was named one of 50 Directors who Make A Difference by School Band and Orchestra Magazine.
 She has 18 years experience teaching and conducting orchestra at the elementary, middle, high, and collegiate level.
 All of her performing ensembles received superior ratings in adjudicated music festivals and competitions.

 Booth has a certificate in nonprofit management from Duke University, a doctorate degree in Educational Leadership, a Master’s Degree in Music Education from the University of North Carolina at Greensboro, and a Bachelor of Music from North Carolina Central University.
 She studied with Dr. Timothy Holley, Alex Ezerman, Jesse L. Suggs, Jr., Kellie Keiser, and Jennifer Wernicke.